EccoAtSix/Box-Jenkins/README.md

   3. minimum: if True, a dummy will be inserted based on the minimum residual that causes the no - normality problem.
   4. Note: User needs to specify -> If maximum: True, then minimum: False and viceversa.
 If insert_dummy: False, then all the arguments are False

+On the other hand, in this method, the user specifies the lbox test lags to analyse if the residuals are a random - walk type, with the null hypothesis: the residuals are distributed normally.

 Method 6 (plot_predictions): This plots the predictions inside the sample.

 Method 7 (future_predict): This plots the future predictions (out of sample).
 In order to do that, the user need to specify the future steps.